Title: Section 487.4 - Admission standards

 (iv) if the resident is not placed, the operator must notify the regional office in writing, every 90 days from the filing of the first application, of the name of the resident and any pending and rejected applications.

 (n) Notwithstanding subdivision (k) of this section, medical evaluations shall not be required of a competent adult who relies upon or is being furnished treatment by spiritual means through prayer, in lieu of medical treatment, in accordance with the tenets and practices of a recognized church or religious denomination of which the resident is a member or bona fide adherent.
 In such cases the operator shall:

 (1) require documentation of the resident's standing as a member; and

 (2) adhere to the admission and retention standards set forth in subdivision (c) of this section.

-(n) The operator shall not admit nor accept for return an individual directly from a general or special hospital, psychiatric center, developmental center, skilled nursing or health-related facility, without a statement from the referral source which details significant medical conditions, prescribed health or mental health regimens and such psychosocial information as may be available to help the operator plan an adequate level of care for the resident.
-This statement may substitute for the medical or mental health evaluations if the requirements of subdivision (g) or (h) of this section are met.
+(o) The operator shall not admit nor accept for return an individual directly from a general or special hospital, psychiatric center, developmental center, skilled nursing or health-related facility, without a statement from the referral source which details significant medical conditions, prescribed health or mental health regimens and such psychosocial information as may be available to help the operator plan an adequate level of care for the resident.
+This statement may substitute for the medical or mental health evaluations if the requirements of subdivision (h) or (i) of this section are met.

 (1) a copy of the admission agreement;